ShannaBadhesha/Final_project/README.md

 plotMA(res, ylim=c(-2,2))
 ```
 ![png](Graphs/graph_1.png)
 MA plot displaying the log fold-change compared with mean of normalizaed counts using DESeq2, with default log fold-change thresholds of −2 and 2.
+Since there are more genes falling above the one threshold on the y-axis, there are more genes being upregulated.

 ```r
 plotMA(resLFC, ylim=c(-2,2))
 ```
 ![png](Graphs/graph_2.png)
+MA Plot with shrunken log2 fold changes, which remove the noise associated with log2 fold changes from low count genes without requiring arbitrary filtering thresholds.
+There are still more genes falling above the one threshold on the y-axis indicated that more genes are being upregulated.

 ### Alternative shrinkage estimators